How Muslim are you?Posted: August 1, 2012

 “Oh come on, Zahra!” he cut me off, “Does he believe in physics?
 Does he believe in gravity?”

-“Gravity is a force greater than Duncan!
+“Gravity is a force greater than Dylan!
 He cannot change it!
 He surrenders to that force.
 He’s Muslim!” he said.

-When I posed the question to Duncan, there was no denying it.
+When I posed the question to Dylan, there was no denying it.
 He is a lover of gravity and all things grounding.
 He’s Muslim.

 Was gravity a loophole, a prerequisite, or a definition of Muslim-ness?
 I don’t know.
 The gesture itself was greater than its parts.